Blog

 “Predictive is good, but I think the next step is even more important, and that's prescriptive.

-With artificial intelligence and machine learning, where the machine is learning from the data and the new data it's getting, it can alter what it suggests.
+With artificial intelligence and machine learning, where the machine learns from the new data it's getting, it can alter what it suggests.
 Prescriptive suggests decision options that are the most likely to optimize outcomes.
 It indicates what should happen or the best course of action.

 - Dennis Winsten